Anu Choudhury: Career in Bengali industry

 Anu started her Bengali film career in 2004 with movie Surya opposite Prasenjit Chatterjee.
-Then she continued to be attached with Bengali film industry as one after another she appeared in movies like Ram Laxman, Dadar Adesh, etc.
+Then she continued to be attached to the Bengali film industry as one after another she appeared in movies like Ram Laxman, Dadar Adesh, etc.

 Her notable movies with Prasenjit Chatterjee are Surya, Dadar Adesh, Rajmohol, Jamai Raja, Rajkumar etc. Anu also appeared in the movies Hangama, Abhimanyu and Mahaguru.
 She was also seen a very prominent character in Thikana Rajpath with a deglam role.
 Lastly she was seen in " Aami Aachi Sei Je Tomar " in 2011.

-Bollywood Debut and film breakthrough
+Bollywood debut and film breakthrough

-Anu got a break in Hindi movie Nirvana 13, directed by Jitin Rawat, currently streaming on MX Player.
+Anu got a break in the Hindi movie Nirvana 13, directed by Jitin Rawat, currently streaming on MX Player.
 Nirvana 13 is a story about a patient's cry for relief from agony and a nurse who is silently wishing for the same.
 The two have a conversation about their struggles with morality and helplessness and their constant quest for a way out.
 This provokes different perspectives of the pragmatic and spiritual aspects of life and death.

 Anu Choudhury is playing the character of Marium D'souza in the movie.
 Anu received best actress award for her 1st Hindi movie Nirvana 13 in Los Angeles movie award.
 She was the only Indian actress selected for this award in 2011.

 Anu has also worked in a film Babloo Happy Hai based on youth released in 2013 with talented director Nila Madhab Panda with costars Parvin Dabas, Sahil Anand, Erica Fernandes.

-The director Nila Madhab Panda said,"I have seen Anu's work and really liked her.
+The director Nila Madhab Panda said, "I have seen Anu's work and really liked her.
 It was Anu's talent that made me finalise her."